 Before and after a 2-year lease with tenant-required lawn care

 Before and after a 15-month lease with tenant-required lawn care

 Before and after a 5-month lease with tenant-required lawn care

 Before and after a 2-month lease with tenant-required lawn care

-As little as 2 months of neglect can undo years of regular maintenance.
-Rather than doing thousands of dollars in deferred yard maintenance every time a lease ends, include lawn care in your rental agreements.
-This will alleviate the risk of damage from tenant-neglect, and your properties will maintain regular curb appeal.
+As little as 2 months of neglect can undo years of regular lawn maintenance.
+Rather than spending thousands of dollars in deferred yard maintenance every time a lease ends, include lawn care in your rental agreements.
+This will alleviate the risk of damage from tenant neglect, and your properties will maintain regular curb appeal.
 Services included in rental agreements often allow the rent to be increased to reflect the cost of the services.

 Once your properties are receiving landscaping service on a regular cadence, your properties will attract new tenants, increase demand for your properties, and increase the overall value of your rental property.